montaigneio/montaigne/README.md

     ```
  - [ ] define cli commands
  - [ ] `parse` should only parse, `eval` should eval code blocks
+ - [ ] move from collection/entity to entity/children.
+Collections are basically just entities with few more predefined props

 ## Dev